wagdav/thewagner.net/content/2025-02-15-Six-months-of-CDK.markdown

 project; it worked seamlessly, but after a few days I just rewrote it in TypeScript.

-Rarely, you may [find][CFRoadmap] that a CloudFormation resource doesn't cover all configuration options of a resource.
+In some cases, you may [find][CFRoadmap] that a CloudFormation resource doesn't cover all configuration options of a resource.
 In this case you can fall back to AWS SDK calls triggered on CloudFormation stack operation events such as Create, Delete, or Update.
 The CDK's [AwsCustomResource][AWSCustomResource] construct allows you to bridge any gap in the CloudFormation coverage.

 ## Tooling